In a consensus protocol parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 Case 1 (trivial): If $val(D) \neq val(D-p)$ then $D$ is an extension of $C$, is at the beginning of round $k+1$, and its a $p$-pivot configuration.
 So the Lemma holds.

 Case 2: Otherwise $val(D) = val(D-p)$.
-From the definition of $D$, $val(C-p)=val(D-p)$ because in both cases we essentially crash $p$ at the beginning of round $k$.
+From the definition of $D$, $val(C-p)=val(D-p)$ because both executions are identical: we delay all messages from $p$ at the beginning of round $k$.
 From the assumption that $C$ is a $p$-pivot, $val(C-p) \neq val(C)$.
 Therefore $val(D) \neq val (C)$.
 Without loss of generality assume that $val(D)=0$, hence $val(C)=1$.

 The (trivial) one dimension Sperner’s Lemma implies that there exists $1 \le i \le n$ and two adjacent configurations such that $val(C_{i-1}) =0$ and $val(C_{i})=1$.